 Payment of a Total & Permanent Disability benefit will reduce the Death cover by the amount paid as a Total & Permanent Disability benefit.
-Any Death cover in excess of the Total & Permanent Disability cover will still continue in your Super Savings - Corporate Accumulation account while you continue to pay premiums and have an account.
+Any Death cover in excess of the Total & Permanent Disability cover will still continue in a Super Savings Accumulation account while you continue to pay premiums and have an account.